software-engineering-amsterdam/software-construction/2014-2015/README.md

 There are two grading moments of the lab assignment (see above) which correspond to parts of the assignment:

-- Part 1 (QL): indicative grading as incentive for improvement.
+- Part 1 QL (Week 9): indicative grading as incentive for improvement.

-- Part 2 (QL + QLS): we will review all the code and give a final grade.
+- Part 2 QL + QLS (Week 12): we will review all the code and give a final grade.

 Before we can review your code, your team has to have filled out the pre-assessment form.
 Links to the forms will be posted in due course.